Industrial-Strength-Marketing/industrial-lead-source/README.md

 Industrial Lead Source
 ======================

-This is a javascript helper library for storing utm traffic source information client side in browser cookies.
-The library will parse `utm` parameters or set them to appropriate values.
+A javascript helper library marketing attribution.
+The library will parse `utm` parameters or set them to appropriate values and store them in browser cookies.
 It's up to the developer to retrieve information from the cookies and send it to third-party systems or hidden form fields.